-Father Isaac Van Zandt helped to survey and lay out the town of Marshall about 1842.
-Van Zandt County is named for him.
+Father Isaac Van Zandt donated land for and helped to survey and lay out the town of Marshall about 1842.
+He named Marshall in honor of Supreme Court Chief Justice John Marshall.
+Van Zandt County is named for Isaac.
 (Photo from Wikipedia.)

 Isaac Van Zandt would become one of the shapers of Texas: As Sam Houston‘s chargé d’affairs to the United States during the latter days of the republic, Van Zandt, with his family, was in Washington, where he negotiated the treaty of annexation of Texas.
 (James Pinckney Henderson would be elected the new state’s first governor in 1845.)
 This clip of just part of the treaty is from the Yazoo City Whig of Mississippi.

-Likewise, son Khleber would become one of the shapers of Fort Worth: He was a founder of one of Fort Worth’s first banks and was instrumental in bringing the railroad to town.
+Likewise, son Khleber would become one of the shapers of Fort Worth: He was a founder of one of Fort Worth’s first banks and was instrumental in bringing two railroads to town: the Texas & Pacific in 1876 and the Fort Worth & Denver City in 1882.
 He served in the Thirteenth Texas Legislature and at the Constitutional Convention of 1875.

 Father Isaac died in 1847.
 In 1850 his widow Frances Cooke Van Zandt and children were again living in Harrison County.
 Khleber was fourteen; brother Lycurgus was eleven; sister Frances Cooke was nine.
 (The Cloughs were related by marriage.)

-But Van Zandt saw Major J. J. Jarvis (1831-1914), a partner in the bank, hailing him on horseback on the opposite side of the river.
+But Van Zandt saw Major Jarvis, a partner in the bank, hailing him on horseback on the opposite side of the river.
 Jarvis hollered across the swollen river to Van Zandt, saying a customer had come into the bank to make a withdrawal.
 But the bank’s assets were kept in a safe.
 Which was locked.
 And only two partners knew the combination—Van Zandt and Thomas Tidball.
 And Tidball was out of town.

 So, while Jarvis waited on the other side of the river, Van Zandt wrote the combination on a piece of paper, wrapped the paper around a rock, wrapped his handkerchief about the paper and rock, and threw the safe combination over the river to Jarvis.